Mirror Bridges Between Probability Measures: Introduction

-Despite its simplicity, this setting of the Schr\"odinger bridge problem suggests a rich application space.
-Couplings with the same marginal constraints have already proven useful to enhance model accuracy in vision and natural language processing by reinterpreting attention matrices as transport plans \citep{sander2022sinkformers}.
-Few works, however, consider this task from the perspective of optimizing over path measures or provide control over the entropy of the matching at test time. \citet{albergo2023stochastic} propose a stochastic interpolant between a distribution and itself, but their interpolants are not minimal in the relative entropy sense and do not solve the Schr\"odinger bridge problem, even with optimization.
-Minimal interpolants in the relative entropy sense are those with minimal kinectic energy, and in applications, minimizing the kinectic energy of a path has been correlated to faster sampling \citep{shaul2023kinectic}.
+Despite its simplicity, the mirror case of the Schr\"odinger bridge problem suggests a rich application space.
+Couplings with identical marginals have proven useful to enhance model accuracy in vision and natural language processing by reinterpreting attention matrices as transport plans \cite{sander2022sinkformers}.
+Few works, however, consider this task from the perspective of optimizing over path measures or provide control over the entropy of the matching at test time. \cite{albergo2023stochastic} propose a stochastic interpolant between a distribution and itself, but their interpolants are not minimal in the relative entropy sense.
+Such minimal interpolants are those with minimal kinectic energy, and in applications, minimizing the kinectic energy of a path has been correlated to faster sampling \cite{shaul2023kinectic}.